msilveus/resteasy-template/README.md

 <div>
 <p>WADL call:</p>
 In my example below tomcat is running on port 8084 your usage may be different.
-In order to retrieve the WADL document you can use the following URL:
+In order to retrieve the WADL document you can use the following URL call:

 Request:
 http://localhost:8084/resteasy/application.wadl